 Tess was thoughtful for a while.
 “For one thing,” she said at last, “I ask Steve questions about what my character sees; I choose what details to focus on, and that obviously affects what he tells me.
 A lot of this happens in your head.
 Also, when you get to know and trust the storyteller — it’s called a gamemaster, but whatever — you can sort of collaborate to both make the character.”
 Even under the firelight, Steve could see that her face had colored.
-Suddenly, he realized that it wasn’t the argument that had embarrassed her, but what she’d suggested about the depth of their relationship.
+Suddenly, he realized that it wasn’t the argument that had embarrassed her, but what she had just revealed about their relationship.

 He said, “Mom, you make a good point.
 When there’s a group of guys playing, the action gets kind of generic.
 I can’t explore the issues of each character very well, but one on one, you can have a main character with a story that develops just for him — or her.”

 “Hmm,” his mom said, “okay, but I still don’t know.
 This seems very limited to me, and the appalling violence in these games. . . .”